-60% of consumers used a digital device prior to their last store visit.

-23% used a digital device while in-store during their last store visit.

-6% of consumers used a digital device after their last shopping trip

-Digital technology is influencing 33% of in-store retail sales in the UK, equivalent to almost £100 billion in 2014.
+- eCommerce accounted for 20% of retail sales but more than half of the growth in the market in the first half of 2019. - 23% used a digital device while in-store during their last store visit. - 6% of consumers used a digital device after their last shopping trip. - Digital technology is influencing 50% of in-store retail sales in the US.

-From PWC:

-67% say that either reading or writing social media reviews and comments influences their online shopping behaviour